oneapi-src/oneAPI-samples/Libraries/oneDPL/dynamic_selection/nstream/README.md

 # `nstreams_device_selection` Sample

-The `nstreams_device_selection` sample demonstrates how to use the Intel® oneAPI Base Toolkit (Base Kit) and Intel® oneAPI DPC++ Library (oneDPL) found in the Base Kit to apply device selection pollicies using a simple application based on nstreams.
+The `nstreams_device_selection` sample demonstrates how to use the Intel® oneAPI Base Toolkit (Base Kit) and Intel® oneAPI DPC++ Library (oneDPL) found in the Base Kit to apply device selection policies using a simple application based on nstreams.

 For comprehensive instructions, see the [Intel® oneAPI Programming Guide](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/overview.html) and search based on relevant terms noted in the comments.